Guidance on finding a suitable partner

 Another option is to approach a local research institute or industrial concern.
 Their public relations department is probably the best place to begin.

-If you are near a university, you could contact the Department specialising in the subject area you are interested in.
-Contact the departmental secretary, the outreach officer, or see whether the university has a centre for public engagement.
-You might also look up specific research groups, and contact a representative directly.
+If you are near a university, you can contact the Department specialising in the subject area you are interested in.
+Contact the departmental secretary, the outreach or widening participation officer, or see whether the university has a centre for public engagement.
+You can also look up specific research groups, and contact a representative directly.

-There are also organisations set up to help teachers make contact with scientists and engineers – such as your local Education-Business Partnership, or STEMPOINT.
+There are also organisations set up to help teachers make contact with scientists and engineers – such as your local Education-Business Partnership.
 STEMNET also have a networking service that can help to match you with a local STEM Ambassador.

 Please note that some partners are not appropriate for the scheme.
 This includes fellow teachers, teacher trainers, and those whose main role is in the provision of scientific outreach or education.